MaxPoolBERT: Enhancing BERT Classification via Layer- and Token-Wise Aggregation: Refining the [CLS] Token

-Finally, we combine the additional \textit{depth} and \textit{width} information of \textbf{$\text{Max}_\text{CLS}$} and \textbf{MHA} by extending the max-pooling operation to whole sequences of the last $k$ layers by using $\max(\Theta_{t}^{(k)})\in\mathbb{R}^{k\times t\times d}$.
+Finally, we combine the additional \textit{depth} and \textit{width} information of \textbf{$\text{Max}_\text{CLS}$} and \textbf{MHA} by extending the max-pooling operation to the whole sequences of the last $k$ layers by using $\max(\Theta_{T}^{(k)})\in\mathbb{R}^{k\times T\times d}$.
 We call this setup \textbf{$\text{Max}_\text{Seq}$+ MHA}, since the maximum is now along the whole sequence and the additional MHA layer aggregates the pooled information.
 We call this approach \textbf{MaxPoolBERT} in the following.

-We did consider other variations of these ideas as well: for instance instead a component-wise maximum operation, we calculated the norms of the token vectors and used those to select among the layers.
-However, the performance was not significantly different to the reported results (see Appendix).
+As a variant, we replaced max pooling with mean pooling.
+We report the results for mean pooling with an additional MHA layer as \textbf{$\text{Mean}_\text{Seq}$+ MHA}.